What sets Dublin apart on the global stage?

 Enterprise Ireland is a government body that promotes the development of Irish enterprises globally.
 It partners with countless businesses to help them reach a wider audience.
 Its Employment and Investment Incentive programme provides tax relief for those who invest in certain startups.

-Enterprise Ireland is also responsible for attracting and supporting high-potential international startups – many of which are based in Dublin.
+Enterprise Ireland is also responsible for attracting and assisting high-potential international startups – many of which are based in Dublin.
 These startups are chosen based on their sustainability and scalability.

 Tax incentives